Emperor Qinzong of Song — Fatuous Monarch Ended The Empire In Prime

 Genre Painting of the Capital City (Bianjing or Kaifeng) of the Song Dynasty before the Incident of Jingkang, by Artist Zhang Zeduan (1085 — 1145) — The Palace Museum

-Li Gang, a civil minister that had achieved an excellent score in the Imperial Examination, a great litterateur that left many masterpieces, now picked up the sword and started to take the responsibility to protect his weak emperor and his country.
+Li Gang, a civil minister that had achieved an excellent score in the Imperial Examination, a great litterateur that left many masterpieces, now picked up the sword and started to take responsibility to protect his weak emperor and his country.

-It turned out that Li Gang was a great general as well; he led the royal army fought several battles with Jin’s aggressive troops and had won several times.
+It turned out that Li Gang was a great general as well; he led the royal army fought several battles with Jin’s aggressive troops and won several times.

 Song’s soldiers and civilians were all highly inspired.